How the Trade-in Appraisal Works in a Dealership

 - The salesperson will gather basic information from your vehicle, such as make, model, years, mileage, etc.

-- Some salespeople may ask you to come out to your trade with them.
+- Some salespeople may ask you to come out to trade with them.
 Do not offer up information unless asked.
 Any information you voluntarily provide about the car’s history may be used against you.